ViTextVQA: A Large-Scale Visual Question Answering Dataset and a Novel Multimodal Feature Fusion Method for Vietnamese Text Comprehension in Images: Dataset

-When measuring the Inter-Annotator Agreement, our team, those who understand the guideline best, carefully annotate 100 question-answer pairs on about 30 images.
-Next, we hide the answers in these samples and ask annotators to re-annotate these hidden answers.
-This was done regularly every two weeks during the annotation process.
-Due to the nature of this VQA task, we are not aiming for a cheat answer like a multi-label classification task, so the dataset does not have a specific label space.
-That makes it impossible to measure the Inter-Annotator Agreement using traditional methods such as Cohen's kappa \cite{cohen1960coefficient}, Fleiss's kappa \cite{fleiss1971measuring}, and F1-score \cite{hoang-etal-2023-vihos}.
-Therefore, to address this problem, we choose the F1-score commonly used in the Question Answering task as \cite{rajpurkar-etal-2016-squad}.

-In this case, F1-score is computed over the individual words in the prediction(answer annotated by annotators) against those in the true answer (answer annotated by annotation supervisors).
-The number of shared words between the prediction and the truth is the basis of this metric.
-F1-score includes precision is the ratio of the number of shared words to the total number of words in the prediction, and recall is the ratio of the number of shared words to the total number of words in the ground truth.
-The F1-score formula is defined in Section \ref{sec:f1}.
-The requirement we set for annotators was an F1 score greater than 70\%.
+To ensure annotation consistency, Inter-Annotator Agreement (IAA) was measured biweekly using an F1-score-based method \cite{rajpurkar-etal-2016-squad}, which is suitable for open-ended QA without fixed label sets.
+Annotators' answers were compared to reference answers provided by supervisors on 100 samples.
+The F1-score is calculated based on overlapping words between predictions and ground truth, as detailed in Section \ref{f1}.
+Annotators were required to achieve an F1 score above 70\%.

-After measuring the Inter-Annotator Agreement through the F1-score twice, we simplify the results into Table \ref{tabel1}.
-Based on the table, it can be seen that in both evaluations, the lowest F1-score value is relatively high (73.91 and 83.36), this shows that the level of uniformity between annotators is not low.
-In addition, the average F1-score also increased from the first to the second time, from 81.83 to 85.34, showing an improvement in consistency between annotators.
-This suggests that the annotated dataset has improved in quality over sessions, and this measurement can be considered reliable to confirm the quality of the dataset.
+After measuring the Inter-Annotator Agreement through the F1-score twice, the results are summarized in Table \ref{tabel1}.
+In both evaluations, the lowest F1-score values are relatively high (73.91 and 83.36), indicating a considerable level of uniformity between annotators.
+In addition, the average F1-score increased from the first to the second evaluation, from 81.83 to 85.34, reflecting an improvement in consistency among annotators.
+These results suggest that the annotated dataset has improved in quality over sessions, and the measurement can be considered reliable for confirming the overall dataset quality.